Dating of the MiDDle to Upper paleolithic

 trometer (HVEE Tandetron AMS system).

-The same procedure was followed for the
+same procedure was followed for the

 reference carbonate sample IAEA C1 Carrara